 In SELinux, privileges are specified rather then relying on the typical Unix/Linux method of doing things, which is by user and group.
 This is done by using role based access controls.
 The two common roles are the user_r role and the system_r, for system administrators.

 Be forewarned, if you are have servers (Web or DNS) that are exposed to the Internet, then one should look very strongly into how SELinux might help.
 If you are just running things like Oracle servers internally, with no external access, you may not want to go through the trouble, as there is a lot to learn and more to do.
 One might even need a special type security type administrator, as security will no longer just be the domain of the user that handles their files alone, it could be managed centrally by this administrator.
 If you use Linux as your firewall, think about putting it here as well.
-The key
+The key word here is think before you deploy.

 A quick look at the /etc/selinux/config file tells you the information about your system values and the policies that are currently in use.